Networked-Control-Systems-Lab/Networked-Control-Systems-Lab.github.io/_pages/people.md

 <img src="/images/profile_zoom-1-240x300.png#left" width="30%" alt="profile image">

 Dr. Teranishi is a JSPS Overseas Research Fellow of the Japan Society for the Promotion of Science and a Research Affiliate Postdoctoral in the Oden Institute for Computational Engineering and Sciences at the University of Texas at Austin.
 He received his Ph.D. in mechanical and intelligent systems engineering from the University of Electro-Communications, Tokyo, Japan, in 2024.
 From October 2019 to September 2020, he was a Visiting Scholar at the Georgia Institute of Technology, GA, USA.
 From April 2021 to March 2024, he was a Research Fellow of the Japan Society for the Promotion of Science, Tokyo, Japan.
 From April 2024 to May 2024, he was a Research Fellow at the University of Electro-Communications, Tokyo, Japan.
 [Kaoru’s website](https://kaoruteranishi.xyz/)

+Apurva Patil
+---

+I am a graduate student in the Department of Mechanical Engineering at UT Austin.
+My research interests lie in robotics, path-planning and perception.
+I completed my bachelor's from College of Engineering Pune in India.
+In my free time, I enjoy swimming and listening to music.
+[Apurva’s website](https://patil-apurva.github.io/portfolio/)